Billy Jack Haynes: Late career (1988–1996)

-Haynes returned to Oregon in 1988 and wrestled in their independents, including forming his own promotion, Oregon Wrestling Federation.
+Haynes returned to Oregon in 1988 and wrestled in independents, including his own short-lived Oregon Wrestling Federation.
 In the summer of 1989, he returned to Portland and immediately feuded with The Grappler.
-By the end of the year, he would form an alliance with former rival Rip Oliver and his son Larry.
-On April 14, 1990, he turned on the Olivers during a match with The Grappler, The Equalizer, and Brian Adams, turning heel for the first time in his career.
+By the end of the year, he formed an alliance with former rival Rip Oliver and his son Larry.
+On April 14, 1990, he turned on the Olivers during a match with The Grappler, The Equalizer, and Brian Adams, turning heel.
 As a heel, he feuded with the Olivers, Scott Norton, and Scotty the Body.
-In October 1990, he did several shows for Herb Abrams' Universal Wrestling Federation, where they built up another strongman feud between Haynes and Ken Patera.
-In May 1991, Haynes returned to the major promotions when he appeared under a mask in World Championship Wrestling as Black Blood in Kevin Sullivan's stable.
-Soon after The Great American Bash, he was fired in July 1991, due to a pay dispute.
-At the time he was fired, he suffered a severe knee injury.
-Instead of recuperating, he went back to Portland, where he feuded with top babyface Steve Doll and Demolition Crush.
-After PNW shut down in 1992, Haynes took time off to recover from his knee injury he suffered in WCW, which took eighteen months to fully recover from.
-His first matches back was in June 1994, where he wrestled shows that were co-promoted by PNW's successor Championship Wrestling USA and Mexico's Asistencia Asesoría y Administración in Vancouver, Washington.
+In October 1990, he did several shows for Herb Abrams' Universal Wrestling Federation, where they built another strongman feud between Haynes and Ken Patera.
+In May 1991, Haynes returned to a major promotion when he appeared under a mask in World Championship Wrestling as Black Blood in Kevin Sullivan's stable.
+Soon after The Great American Bash, he was fired due to a pay dispute.
+He had suffered a severe knee injury shortly before his release, but instead of taking time off to recuperate he instead returned to Portland, where he feuded with Steve Doll and Demolition Crush.
+After PNW closed in 1992, Haynes took time off to recover from the knee injury he suffered in WCW, which took 18 months.
+His first matches back were in June 1994, where he wrestled shows that were co-promoted by PNW's successor Championship Wrestling USA and Mexico's Asistencia Asesoría y Administración in Vancouver, Washington.
 He showed up next in the United States Wrestling Association in 1995 and retired in early 1996.

 Personal life

-On March 16, 2013, Haynes was hospitalized because he was suffering from an aortic aneurysm, and liver and kidney issues.
+On March 16, 2013, Haynes was hospitalized because he was suffering from an aortic aneurysm as well as liver and kidney issues.

 In October 2014, the Portland Tribune reported that Haynes filed a lawsuit in federal court against WWE, alleging "egregious mistreatment of its wrestlers for its own benefit, as well as its concealment and denial of medical research and evidence concerning traumatic brain injuries suffered by WWE wrestlers."
 This litigation was taken after research into chronic traumatic encephalopathy (CTE), which was attributed to causing the deaths of Chris Benoit in 2007 and Andrew Martin in 2009.
 Haynes also sought for the court to grant class action status for hundreds of former wrestlers and to force WWE to establish a medical trust fund to pay for wrestlers who suffer from injuries that took place in a WWE ring.
-Former WWE stars Vito Lograsso and Adam Mercer filed a class action lawsuit against WWE in January 2015 while being represented by the same lawyer as Haynes, Konstantine Kyros.
 In March 2016, the suit was dismissed by Judge Vanessa Lynne Bryant.
-At the time of dismissal, dozens of former WWE wrestlers had joined a class action lawsuit under Kyros's counsel.
+At the time of dismissal, dozens of former WWE wrestlers had joined a class action lawsuit while being represented by the same attorney, Konstantine Kyros.
+Bryant dismissed the other lawsuits in 2018, the United States Court of Appeals for the Second Circuit rejected subsequent appeals, and the Supreme Court of the United States declined to hear the case in 2021.